tlindsay42/ArmorPowerShell/docs/cmd_get.rst

     Get-ArmorAccountContext

 SYNOPSIS
-    This cmdlet gets the Armor Anywhere or Armor Complete account context.
+    Retrieves the Armor Anywhere or Armor Complete account currently in context.

 SYNTAX